-Do Wage and Hour Laws Apply to Lawyers?
+Do Wage and Hour Laws Apply to Hours Lawyers Work?

-According to the U.S. Department of Labor, the minimum wage and overtime requirements of the Fair Labor Standards Act do not apply to professionals like lawyers.
+According to the U.S. Department of Labor, the minimum billable hour requirements and overtime requirements of the Fair Labor Standards Act do not apply to professionals like lawyers.

 Employers do not need to pay extra for overtime hours to workers whose job is primarily intellectual and requires the exercise of discretion and judgment.
 Unfortunately for lawyers, this describes their jobs perfectly.

-You may or may not be able to bill your commute.
+- Commuting.
 If you are working on a client's case while riding the train to work, you might bill them for the time.
-If you spend your morning drive thinking about a client's case, you might not bill your time.
+If you spend your morning drive thinking about a client's case - you might not be able to bill your time.

 Lawyers at small firms and solo practices have a different problem.
 They might operate more efficiently and have lower billing requirements.
 But lawyers at these firms might have more administrative responsibilities.

 While every small law firm has different requirements for its lawyers, a lawyer in a small firm might spend time on non-billable administrative tasks like:

 - Training staff

 Small firm lawyers might also feel greater pressure to meet their billing requirements.
 If you are one of a handful of lawyers in the firm, falling short might have a huge financial impact on the firm and may even lead to your dismissal.